MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse4_2/readme.txt

 are separated into run-time and design-time packages, you build the runtime package and then build and install the design-time package.

+Install JCL and JVCL.
+They can be obtained from http://www.delphi-jedi.org/ or from the "Tools|GetIt Package Manager".
+If installing with the GetIt Package Manager, the installer source code will be downloaded and built and started.
+You must close Delphi before starting the installation process with the installer.
+With JCL, you must accept the MPL 1.1 Licence on the MPL 1.1 License tab before the installation starts.
-Install JCL and JVCL They can be obtained from http://www.delphi-jedi.org/ Add the following JCL directories to the Library path if they are not added automatically when installing the JCL. source\common
+Add the following JCL directories to the Library path if they are not added automatically when installing the JCL. source\common